calderete/the-cult-of-life/pages/text/chapters/reformaent.md

 **Galaxy: Gemi'holon**<br>
 **Sector: Emhetra**<br>
 **System: Reg'tiak**<br>
-**Planet Vit'os**
+**Planet: Vit'os**

 _Northern polar mountains_<br>
 _Pirx'vero Botha, exa'legionate trooper, long range infantry support (sniper/medic)_

 It was a bug hunt —a primal bug hunt; that's all we ever get sent on; that's all us —the expeditionary, the _exa'legionate_.

-I hate bug hunts —primal or otherwise—, hive swarmers feel no pain, and dispense it without mercy. —On a bug drop— being on overwatch is mostly the same as any other; being medic is much more difficult.
+I hate bug hunts —primal or otherwise—, hive swarmers feel no pain, and dispense it without mercy.
+On a bug drop, being on overwatch is mostly the same as any other; being a medic is much more difficult.
 Why are citizens living on this shadt hole of a world anyway?
-Haven't seen any greenery, the weather is bad; matches the landscape.
+Haven't seen any greenery, the weather is bad; it matches the landscape.
 Those clouds don't look like rain clouds; too hot for water here; lots of lightning; blue, yellow, and white.
-Sometimes in lone strikes, other times in rolling volleys; the bolts extend the sharp angels of the mountain terrain; Nature —on this world— used the same pallet for its black and grey clouds, as it did for the grey rocks and the shadows they cast.
-We've been in these mountains for half and adex (~14 hours) combing the last known position of a lost militia.
+The bolts extend the sharp angels of the mountain terrain; sometimes in lone strikes, sometimes in rolling volleys.
+Nature —at least on this world— used the same pallet for its black and grey clouds, as it did for the grey rocks and the shadows they cast.
+We've been in these mountains for half an caldex (~14 hours) scouring the area of the last known position of a lost militia.
 Haven't seen a trace.
 Don't think anyone expects to find any either.

-When they had been told what to expect, —during pre-drop briefing on the Legionatus drop ship.
+When we had been told what to expect, —during pre-drop briefing on the Legionatus drop ship.
 Commander Ter Hemner had presented the mission intel with his usual faux enthusiasm, and standard extra pauses between phrases he deemed important.

 Hemner: "...LISTEN UP!
 For extraa intel!
 Cross-void swarmers!
 Known in this space as vetaxa's!
 Are believed to be swarming!
 They are capable of jumps in excess of 40 stardex! (~40LY) They are VERY mean and dangerous!
 They are believed to be responsible for unexplained disappearances!
 In systems: Matcha'tiak, Hol-dreda, and Eli'par!
 We are to drop!
 We are to conduct search and rescue!
 For Vit'os local militia!
-The last distress transmission was post fiiive ritodex! (~ 5 days) " \*a few troopers are unable to hide their murmuring thoughts\* _no chance they are still alive_ was the gist "QUIET AND LISTEN.
+The last distress transmission was post fiiive cal cycles! (~ 5 days ago)"

+\*a few troopers are unable to hide their murmuring thoughts\*

+_no chance they are still alive_ was the gist.

+"QUIET AND LISTEN.
 UP.
 TROOPERS!!....there may still be survivors!
 I am authorizing extra gunners!
 And medical!
-Per squad!"

-Hemner said more but the intel was clear; command thinks this is a bug hunt, and so, lots of dead bugs, the only thing to expect beyond that, is the help from the 'extra' medical support; of course by 'extra' Hemner meant one support, and two rifle troopers.
-Some extra is better than no extra I guess.
+Per squad!
+Keep your scanners on the horizon for initial intel!
+Look out for HIVE MOTHERS!!
+DO NOT ENGAGE IF ENCOUNTERED!!
+Reemember, the exa'legionate coollects intel!
+And seeks exfil!
+IF A QUEEN OR BRAIN IS FOUND!
+Heeaavy hitters!
+Will be brought in to deal with..."

+Hemner said more but the intel was clear; command thinks bugs have either eaten, or captured dozens of citizens.
+We are to search for them and eleminate all hostiles on the planet surface, while the remaining citizens are evacuated.
+A bug hunt, so, lots of dead bugs, and like any good exa'legionate, keep our eyes on the horizon, for 'intial intel'; on this drop that would be a sighting of queen or brain.

-Coming up on five interdex (~15 hours) down here, Hemner will probably keep us down here until we have contact; be it bug or civilian.
-Wait is that?
-Those shadows don't look like friendly locals; they looks spiny and mean.
-It is easy to tell who the enemy is on bug hunts.
+Coming up on five interdex (~15 hours) down here; long way to go until Hemner pulls us out; he's kept us boots on the ground for a long time before, several caldex (~days), or until we have contact; be it bug or civilia....
+Wait.
+What is that?
+Those shadows don't look like locals; they look spiny and mean.
+It _is_ easy to tell who the enemy is on bug hunts.
 Raising trooper lead.

 Prix: "Dixo two, movement ahead"<br>
 Dixo: "copy"<br>
 Dixo: "contact ground swarmers"<br>
 _PFump-PFump-PFump-Crck-Crck-Crck BRRapp BRRapp_<br>

 Watch for a help request from the lead...looks like they've got it handled.
-The troopers are reporting: 20..21..22 dead swarmers, didn't even need grenades, just a few UHV* exa'bolts.
-Gotta remember to keep an eye on the rocks above...I can't see anything with all that interference, are those clouds just ash?.
+They're really gunning them down, reporting: 20..21..22 dead swarmers, dont even need grenades, just UHV* exa'bolts.
+Gotta remember to keep an eye on the rocks above...I can't see anything with all the interference, are those clouds just ash?.
 40....45... guess they aren't going to let me splat any.
-No ones gotten nicked...yet.
+No ones gotten nicked......._yet_.
 50...58...60. _PFump-mpp-mp BRapp-app-ap_ \*guns silent\*

 Attack seems over.

-An amber symbol starts blinking in the upper HUD; the boss wants an casualty status.
+An amber symbol starts blinking in the upper HUD; the boss wants a casualty status.

 Prix: "Squad I see all green?"

-Each trooper confirms through their own interface they have no injuries; as they do, green dots —one for all fourteen troopers— light up in the lower right corner of her HUD..
+Each trooper confirms —through their own interface— that they have no injuries; as they do, green dots —one for each of the fourteen troopers— light up in the lower right corner of her HUD..

 Prix: "Command we are all clear"